DepictYourself/pyautogui-mouse-record/README.md

 # pyautogui-mouse-record

+DISCLAIMER: I'm really bad at python.
+Don't actually use this.

 Create pyautogui scripts with your mouse.
 This app will register your mouse clicks and coordinates and output them into a file as pyautogui commands.
 Only works with mouse.

 ## How I use it